locationtech/geomesa/docs/user/redis/usage.rst

-``geomesa.query.caching``              Boolean Toggle caching of results ``geomesa.security.auths``             String  Comma-delimited superset of authorizations that will be used for queries ``geomesa.security.force-empty-auths`` Boolean Forces authorizations to be empty
+``geomesa.query.caching``              Boolean Toggle caching of results ``geomesa.security.auths``             String  Comma-delimited superset of authorizations that will be used for queries ``geomesa.security.force-empty-auths`` Boolean Forces authorizations to be empty ``geomesa.partition.scan.parallel``    Boolean For partitioned schemas, execute scans in parallel instead of sequentially
 ====================================== ======= ====================================================================================

 More information on using GeoTools can be found in the `GeoTools user guide